Gilbert's whistler

-The Gilbert's whistler (Pachycephala inornata) is a monotypic species of bird endemic to Australia, scattered in semi-arid zones of southern Australia.
+Gilbert's whistler (Pachycephala inornata) is a monotypic species of bird endemic to Australia, scattered in semi-arid zones of southern Australia.

 Taxonomy

 The family Pachycephalidae originated within the Australo-Papuan region.
-Together with the red-lored whistler and the olive whistler, the Gilbert's whistler is basal to the genus Pachycephala – the typical whistlers.
+Together with the red-lored whistler and the olive whistler, Gilbert's whistler is basal to the genus Pachycephala – the typical whistlers.
 This old monotypic lineage represents a relictual form that was once more widespread.

 John Gould, who first described this species in 1841, named it after Mr Gilbert who discovered the bird in Western Australia and collected specimens that he handed over to Gould.
-As for its scientific name – Pachycephala inornata – in Ancient Greek pachys and kephale respectively mean ‘thick’ and ‘head’; several of the members of the genus Pachycephala are indeed called ‘thickheads’, and other common names for the Gilbert's whistler include black-lored Gilbert thickhead, red-throated thickhead, Gilbert's thickhead, or simply thickhead.
-With ‘inornatus’ meaning ‘plain’ in Latin, the second part of its binominal name is attributed to the Gilbert's whistler's plumage, which is often described in the literature as being plain.
+As for its scientific name – Pachycephala inornata – in Ancient Greek pachys and kephale respectively mean 'thick' and 'head'; several of the members of the genus Pachycephala are indeed called 'thickheads', and other common names for Gilbert's whistler include black-lored Gilbert thickhead, red-throated thickhead, Gilbert's thickhead, or simply thickhead.
+With 'inornatus' meaning 'plain' in Latin, the second part of its binominal name is attributed to Gilbert's whistler's plumage, which is often described in the literature as being plain.

 There are several entries in the GenBank DNA sequence database for Pachycephala inornata.

 Description

-The adult male, which weighs 29.8-32.5 g, possesses a rufous coloured chin and throat from its third year of life, as does its most likely closest relative, the red-lored whistler.
+The adult male, which weighs 29.8-32.5 g, possesses a rufous-coloured chin and throat from its third year of life, as does its most likely closest relative, the red-lored whistler.
 Both males can easily be differentiated by the colour of their lores: black for the Gilbert's and red for the red-lored whistler.
 The female Gilbert's whistler (23.5-32.2 g) has a pale grey throat and a white ring around the eye; her underparts can be lightly streaked.
 Both sexes are uniformly brownish-grey, and have a red iris and a black stubby bill (17–18 mm).
 Juveniles (30.9 g) are darker than adults, with tinges of brown, and have dark streaks on the breast and belly.
 Immatures are very similar to adult females except for their brown bill and dark brown iris.
 Care should be taken not to mistake the female and immature Gilbert's whistler for the female golden or western whistlers where they co-exist.

-At one stage, the Gilbert's whistler was divided into two subspecies: Pachycephala inornata inornata in the east of the Flinders Ranges with greyish white underparts, and Pachycephala inornata gilberti in the west with cinnamon and buff underparts; this variation is now considered clinal.
+At one stage, Gilbert's whistler was divided into two subspecies: Pachycephala inornata inornata to the east of the Flinders Ranges with greyish white underparts, and Pachycephala inornata gilberti in the west with cinnamon and buff underparts; this variation is now considered clinal.

 A study undertaken by Onley, Gardner and Symonds (2020) on possible larger appendages in whistlers caused by climate change (Allen's rule) from museum specimens collected between 1915 and 2013, found an increase in the body size of the Gilbert's whistler at higher latitudes, following Bergmann's rule.